This page describes the process for publishing a proceedings with Cascadilla Proceedings Project. You should also review the author instructions

 - Make sure page margins and other style sheet requirements have been met.
 For every paper, the answer to ALL of these questions must be yes:

-(1) Are images, tables, and figures all crisp and large enough to see clearly when printed?
+(1) Are images, tables, and figures all crisp and large enough to see clearly when printed, including all text within the images, tables, and figures?

 (2) Draw a straight line down the left and right sides of the text block.
 Are text paragraphs, references, and footnotes all full justified and all the same width (no wandering margins)?